SourceCodeSorcererNuri/arktik-light-v0.01/README.md

     ```bash
     ./installer.sh
     ```
+    > [!WARNING]
-    > **Warning:** Always review the contents of `./installer.sh` before running it to understand the changes it will make to your system.
+    > Always review the contents of `./installer.sh` before running it to understand the changes it will make to your system.

 ---
 ---